- Find a Trail

 The Little Turtle Waterway Trail covers 1 mile along the Wabash River and is part of a 5-acre park in downtown Logansport.
 The rail-trail part of the...

 The River Bluff Trail follows the Eel River for 1.3 miles along an elevated, paved surface, traversing some wooded areas.
 There are no street...

-The Cardinal Greenway, the longest rail-trail in Indiana, stretches more than 60 miles from Marion to Richmond along a former CSX railroad corridor....
+The Cardinal Greenway, the longest rail-trail in Indiana, stretches just over 61 miles from Marion to Richmond along a former CSX railroad corridor....

 Although short at less than 1 mile long, the Paradise Spring Riverwalk Trail is well worth a trip.
 Located in eastern Wabash, the scenic loop trail...

-TRAIL ALERT - the bodies of two teenagers were found on the Delphi Historic Trails on Tuesday, February 14th, 2017.
-Their deaths are being...
+Trail Alert: The bodies of two teenagers were found on the Delphi Historic Trails on Feb.
+14, 2017.
+Their deaths are being investigated as homicides...

 A restored covered bridge that dates back to 1837 is the centerpiece of Noblesville’s White River Greenway, which opened in 1999.
 The level to gently...